Skeletal System Worksheets for Kids

 Do you like these worksheets?
 Check out my list of Skeletal System Activities for more ideas on what fun activities you can include in your homeschool skeletal system science lesson.

 This is my favorite unit because you can get really hands-on and it applies directly to the student.
-Being able to sit down with your child and talk about the skeletal system is a really great learning lesson for all.
-(I even had some reminders of what certain bones were officially named!)
+Being able to sit down with your child and talk about the skeletal system is a great learning lesson for all.
+(I also added some reminders of what certain bones were officially named!)

 I found this great set of clip art to create my printables and they’re perfect for little ones or elementary kids.
 As you teach the different names of the bones, be aware that some of the details are not found in these worksheets.